FORMERLY FOOT CARE KINGSTON

 It is the responsibility of each nurse to ensure they are working within their scope of practice by following the requirements of their provincial or territorial nursing governing body and national nursing foot care associations as outlined in related policies, competencies, guidelines, standards, acts and regulations (4.1 & 4.2)

-To practice as a Foot Care Nurse, nurses must ensure they have successfully completed both theoretical and clinical/mentorship components of a FCN course, such as Part 1 and Part 2 of Foot Canada Training's FCN course, or any other equivalent FCN course.
-A certificate of completion is provided to students who achieve a 75% average or higher for Part 1 of the FCN course, listing course details and limitations.
+To practice as a Foot Care Nurse, nurses must ensure they have successfully completed both theoretical and clinical/mentorship components of a FCN course, such as Foot Canada Training’s FCN (Theory) and FCN (Clinical) courses, or any other equivalent.
+A certificate of completion is provided to students who achieve a 75% average or higher for the FCN (Theory) course, listing course details and limitations.
 The certificate can be used as supporting documentation if applying to financial aid.
 (4.3)

 4. Supporting Practice Standards, Guidelines and Competencies